Cialis and alcohol: is it safe to mix the two?

 • Drinking alcohol in moderation (~1–2 alcoholic beverages in a day) is generally safe while taking Cialis.

-• Upping your alcoholic intake to five or more drinks at a time, however, can increase the risk of side effects such as low blood pressure, headache, dizziness, and rapid heart rate.
+• However, drinking five or more drinks daily while taking Cialis can increase the risk of side effects such as low blood pressure, headache, dizziness, and rapid heart rate.

-• That’s because both Cialis and alcohol are vasodilators that can lower blood pressure.
+• That’s because both Cialis and alcohol lower blood pressure.
 Mixing the two can amplify their BP-lowering effects.

-• In addition to increasing your chances of experiencing the aforementioned orthostatic symptoms, drinking lots of alcohol can make it harder for you to get and maintain an erection—a phenomenon you might better know as “whiskey dick.”
+• Drinking lots of alcohol can also make it harder for you to get and maintain an erection.
 This ultimately counteracts the point of taking the ED drug in the first place.

 DISCLAIMER